There’s a the age old question everyone thinks about when they decide to move to a city in Colorado:

 - Above 5,000 people (Bigger cities have more data points)

-We then ranked each place from 1 to 16 for the criteria mentioned above with 1 being the best for that criteria.
-We averaged the rankings to create a ‘best place to buy’ index with the place having the lowest index being the best.
+We then ranked each place from 1 to 76 for the criteria mentioned above with 1 being the best for that criteria.
+We averaged the rankings to create a “best place to buy” index with the place having the lowest index being the best.

-Turns out that Edgewater is the best potential gem in the not-so-rough in the Centennial State.
+Turns out that Lochbuie is the best potential gem in the not-so-rough in the Centennial State.

 Read on for more on these places.

-Edgewater was named for its lakefront location at Sloan’s Lake.
-The town was incorporated in 1904.
+The community was named for its location on Federal Boulevard and was officially incorporated in 1940.

 The town was named for Jacob Firestone, a landowner.
 The town was incorporated in 1908.